intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    :class:`sf.Sprite` works in combination with the :class:`sf.Texture` class, which loads and provides the pixel data of a given texture.

-   The separation of :class:`sf..Sprite` and :class:`sf.Texture` allows more flexibility and better performances: indeed a :class:`sf.Texture` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
+   The separation of :class:`sf.Sprite` and :class:`sf.Texture` allows more flexibility and better performances: indeed a :class:`sf.Texture` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
 On the other side,